-5.3.3.1 Establishments intervention rated category A for food standards
+5.3.3.1 Establishments intervention rated category A for food standards actions but must not be used as the intervention planned by the intervention frequency as given in Section 5.6.2 below.

 The appropriate planned intervention for an establishment that has been given an intervention rating of A for food standards, must be an inspection, partial inspection, or audit as defined in Section 5.2 above, which must be carried out at appropriate intervals in accordance with the prescribed frequencies specified in Section 5.6.2 below.